jugegp16/Cifar10-MLP/README.md

 Description
 -----------------
 I created building a custom dataloader in PyTorch to set up a pipeline for my model.
 Then implemeneted a 3-layer Multi-layer perceptron to classify images from the Cifar-10 dataset.
-Finally I added played arround with two different spices of transfer learning.
+Finally I played arround with two different spices of transfer learning.

 Multi-Layer-Perceptron.
 (P2)